You’ve worked hard to save every dollar you have to start your own business, so you want to know that your franchise will be a success.

 - How do they rate the support they receive from their franchisor?

-Take time to explore your local area as it can provide plenty of insight into the potential of your proposed business.
-If you’re seeing local businesses closing their doors due to significant neighbourhood transformation or economic distress, you might need to reconsider the type of franchise you’re starting.
+Take time to explore your local area as it can provide plenty of insight into the potential of your business.
+If you’re seeing local businesses closing their doors due to significant neighbourhood transformation or economic distress, this might give you signs for the future business profitability.
+You might need to reconsider the type of franchise you’re starting.

-Try attending networking events or the local Chamber of Commerce meeting to meet and chat to local community members and business owners working in the area.
+Try attending networking events or the local Chamber of Commerce meeting.
+Meet and chat to local community members and business owners working in the area.
 How are they doing?
 Is their revenue growing or reducing?
 Even though they might come from a different industry, this can still help give you an understanding of general trends in your surrounding area.

 Why not tell us more about your current situation and where you want to be.
-Our experts can help you identify if Kwik Kopy is right for you and help you find the right business to suit your budget and aspirations.
+Our experts can help you identify if Kwik Kopy is right for you.
+We can help you find the right business to suit your budget and aspirations.

 Don’t delay!
 If you’re ready to take the next step in owning your own business, we’re here to help.
 To find out more about what it takes to join the Kwik Kopy System, send us an email enquiry at email@example.com or give us a call today on (02) 9967 5500.